access-watch/access-watch/docs/tutorials/elasticsearch_input.md

-## Monitor traffic data from Elasticsearch
+## Monitor web traffic with input from Elasticsearch

 These days, one of the most common setups to analyze 'access logs' is to store them in Elasticsearch, typically using Filebeat and/or Logstash in the process.